harshal14001/Gaon-Wala/README.md

 ## Key Features

-- **AI Sales Assistant** — Powered by Google Gemini API with a RAG-inspired architecture.
+- **AI Sales Assistant** — Powered by the Groq SDK (using the `openai/gpt-oss-120b` Groq-hosted model) with a RAG-inspired architecture.
 Products are embedded as 3072-dimensional vectors and stored in MongoDB Atlas.
 A structured prompt with few-shot examples and behavioral constraints ensures the assistant only recommends real, in-stock products — not hallucinated ones.
 - **Razorpay Payment Gateway** — Supports UPI, Cards, Wallets, Netbanking, and Cash on Delivery.
 Every online payment is verified server-side using HMAC-SHA256 signature before the order is created.
 - **Firebase OTP Verification** — Customers verify their phone number before checkout.
 Firebase handles rate limiting, OTP expiry, and retry logic.
 - **Twilio Notifications** — WhatsApp and SMS order confirmations sent asynchronously after order placement and on status updates, without blocking the order response.